Port Pirie: Geography

 Port Pirie is at an elevation of 4 metres above sea level.
 It is approximately 8 km inland, on the Pirie River, which is a tidal saltwater inlet from Spencer Gulf.
 It is on the coastal plain between Spencer Gulf to the west, and the Flinders Ranges to the east.

 Climate

-Port Pirie has a semi-arid climate (Köppen: BSh), with hot, dry summers and cool, somewhat wetter winters.
+Port Pirie has a hot semi-arid climate (Köppen: BSh), with hot, dry summers and mild to cool, somewhat wetter winters.
 The town is above Goyder's Line, and is surrounded by mallee scrub.
-Temperatures vary throughout the year, with average maxima ranging from 32.0 C in January to 16.4 C in July, and average minima fluctuating between 17.9 C in February and 7.7 C in July.
-Annual precipitation is low, averaging 345.9 mm, with a maximum in winter.
-There are 78.3 precipitation days, 125.0 clear days and 100.0 cloudy days annually.
+Maximum temperatures range from 32.0 C in January to 16.4 C in July, and minima from 17.9 C in February to 7.7 C in July.
+Annual rainfall is low, averaging 345.9 mm, with a maximum in winter.
+There are 78.3 precipitation days, 125 clear days and 100 cloudy days annually.
 Extreme temperatures have ranged from 46.3 C on 4 January 1979 to -1.7 C on 27 June 1958.